Other / mixed grade configuration · Tallahassee, FL

 How many students attend J Michael Conley Elementary School at Southwood?

 J Michael Conley Elementary School at Southwood has 693 students enrolled.
-It is a other school in TALLAHASSEE, FL.
+It is a public school in Tallahassee, FL.

 What is the student-teacher ratio at J Michael Conley Elementary School at Southwood?